William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The first part of the name may derive from an Anglo-Saxon placename element, eccles.
 This is in origin the Latin word eccelsia meaning ‘church' adopted and adapted by the Ancient Britons.
 It is thought to have been used as a placename element by the incoming Anglo-Saxons where they found Celtic churches.
 However, there is no evidence whatsoever of a church here and it it may be that the name was a medieval use of Latin with reference to the land being in the ownership of Studley Priory which had been founded in the time of Henry II r.1154-1189.

-Some names which appear to have this origin derive, in fact, from the Anglo-Saxon word echells, meaning a piece of land added on to an estate or manor elswhere As Studley is some 15 miles away on the other side of Redditch, perhaps this is a more feasible explanation.
+Some names which appear to have this origin derive from the Anglo-Saxon word echells, meaning a piece of land added on to an estate or manor elsewhere.
+As Studley is some 15 miles away on the other side of Redditch, perhaps this is a more feasible explanation.
 (See also Nechells).

 The modern name, The Ackers was a name of popular usage and adopted for a youth project on a site off Golden Hillock Road along the west bank of the Birmingham & Warwick Junction Canal.
 Cut from 1793, the canal crosses the Spark Brook and the River Cole on a brick aqueduct approached from a high embankment.